OMIndependent/quswan/src/liveblogs/tob/tob48.md

 The Swordbreaker charges, but Laphicet fires at the Swordbreaker! **Oops!**

-Rokurou goes after Laphicet! :worry:
+Rokurou goes after Laphicet! :worried:

 Eleanor and Velvet jump in!